 - A verification number to demonstrate your tax cleared status;

 - A complete map of the proposed route (if the route is being changed); and

-- Stop approval from either the land owner or the relevant road authority for every stop where passengers board or alight the bus (if new stops are being sought);
+- Stop approval from either the land owner or relevant road authority.
+This is very every stop where passenger board or disembark the bus;

-- A copy of a valid Insurance for all vehicles proposed to operate the service (if previous documentation provided is now out of date);
+- A copy of a valid Insurance for all vehicles proposed to operate the service;

 When can I start?

-Where an application for an amendment is made, you must wait for the licence amendment to be granted by the Authority before you start.
+When an application for a licence or an amendment is made, you must wait for the licence or licence amendment to be granted by the Authority before you start.

-In other words, you cannot change the licensed service you already provide without a licence being granted by the Authority.
+In other words, you cannot commence a public bus passenger service or change the licensed service you already provide without a licence being granted by the Authority.